MERLCenter/MERL-Center-public/How-to-Contribute/editorial-guidelines.md

 - There are no minimum heights or widths.
 Authors should test image resolution on different devices.

 ### Formats
-Images can be .png, .jpg, .jpeg, .tiff, or HTML embeds
+The following extensions are supported: .png, .jpg, .jpeg, .tiff, or .gif